-Some programs may offer Spring admission.
-Applicants should check the AUA Admissions web site in the Fall for information on deadline dates for programs offering Spring admission.
+Some programs may offer spring semester admission.
+Applicants should check the AUA Admissions web site at admissions.aua.am in the fall for information on deadline dates for programs offering spring semester admission.

-Applicants and reapplicants submitting an Application for Admission to Graduate Study must pay the application fee.
-The application fee is non-refundable and subject to change without prior notice.
-For an up-to-date list of fees, please refer to http://admissions.aua.am/grad-application-requirements/.
+Applicants and reapplicants submitting an Application for Admission to Graduate Study must pay a non-refundable application fee.
+For an up-to-date list of fees, please refer to http://admissions.aua.am/graduate/tuition-and-fees/.

 Applicants whose applications were previously denied, technically ineligible, or incomplete must submit a new Application for Admission to Graduate Study.
-Accepted applicants who did not enroll at AUA, did not defer their offer of admission, or permanently withdrew must also reapply.
+Admitted applicants who did not enroll at AUA did not defer their offer of admission, or permanently withdrew must also reapply.
 Dismissed students may also reapply but should refer to the Probation and Dismissal Policy.
 Reapplicants must submit a complete application by the published admission deadlines.

 If reapplicants apply for admission within the same academic year, they need not resubmit transcript(s), diploma(s), certificate(s), and other attachments already submitted with their initial Application for Admission to Graduate Study.
 Reapplicants should, however, submit any documents that provide new information or evidence that supports their ability to succeed in their studies at AUA.

-The Graduate Admissions Committee only makes decisions on complete applications.
-Applicants who submit complete applications by the published deadline dates will receive notification of their admission status by email, up to twelve weeks after the respective deadline.
+The Graduate Admissions Committee only makes decisions on complete and eligible applications.
+Applicants who submit complete applications by the published admission deadlines will receive notification of their admission status by email, up to twelve weeks after the respective deadline.
 Applicants submitting new information after the published deadline date by which they want to be considered (including test retakes) will be moved to the next deadline date.
 Any new information submitted after the published rolling admissions deadline, however, will not be considered.
 Decisions made by the Graduate Admissions Committee cannot be appealed.